 Meyerhoff, H., Van Hofwegen, L., Hoe Harwood, C., Drury, M., & Emblen, J. (2002).
 Restoring Meaning in Life Through Spiritual Nursing Interventions.
 Canadian Nurse, 98(3), 21-24.

 Affiliations & Memberships

-- British Columbia Nurses and Nurse Practitioners (BCCNP) – Registered Nurse
+- British Columbia College of Nurses and Midwives (BCCNM) – Registered Nurse

 - Member, Spiritual Formation Institute, Trinity Western University

 Heather’s expertise is in the nursing care of children and families, chronic illness in children, and pedagogy in undergraduate nursing education.

 NURS 114: Introduction to the Profession of Nursing